Stock of northeast arctic cod

 Consequences

-In its recommendation concerning the quota for 2020, ICES classified the stock as having good reproductive capacity and being harvested sustainably.
+In its recommendation concerning the quota for 2024, JRN-AFWG classified the stock as having good reproductive capacity and being harvested sustainably.
 The size of the spawning stock has been above the precautionary level since 2002.
-Fishing mortality has been substantially reduced from well above the critical level in 1999 to below the precautionary level as of 2008.
-The last years it has increased again and was at the precautionary level in 2018.
+Fishing mortality has been substantially reduced from well above the critical level in 1999 to below the precautionary level from and including 2008 to 2017.
+In recent years, it has increased again and in 2022 was well above the precautionary level.

 Low fishing pressure has helped to keep the stock at a high level, and additionally, good access to food and relatively high temperatures have contributed to several years of good stocks of cod and haddock in the Barents Sea.
-The rise in temperature has given the fish a larger habitat and increased access to food.
+However, recruitment to the stocks, especially for cod, has been below average in recent years, and this is the most important reason for the stock decline.
+The reason for the poor recruitment is not known.

 About the monitoring

-The indicator aims at presenting the size of the spawning stock of northeast arctic cod in the Barents Sea over time.
+The indicator aims at presenting the size of the spawning stock of Northeast Arctic cod in the Barents Sea over time.
 The stock is monitored by Norwegian (www.imr.no) and Russian (www.pinro.ru) institutes of marine research.
-The estimations of spawning stock size is conducted once every year, and is based on historical catch data and data from research cruises.
+The estimations of spawning stock size are conducted once every year, and is based on historical catch data and data from research cruises.

 Places and areas